Living conditions

 Last data for period: 2023

-Severe material deprivation rate
+Severe material and social deprivation rate

 Indicator description

-- face unexpected expenses,
+- to face unexpected expenses,

 Source of data: